stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/How_Tos/02_Pagination.md

-title: How to Create a Paginated List
+title: How to create a paginated list

-# How to Create a Paginated List
+# How to create a paginated list

 In order to create a paginated list, create a method on your controller that first creates a `SS_List` that contains all your record, then wraps it in a [api:PaginatedList] object.
 The `PaginatedList` object should also passed the